-What Services Do I Pay for and Get When Paying my Utility Bill?
+What Services Do I Get When Paying my Utility Bill?

 Utility Bill payments pay for your consumption and use of the water system, sewer, stormwater (carrying water away from streets, parking lots and yards in way that does not pollute our water), and use of streets.
 The money collected is also used to pay for operations, maintenance and capital improvement costs for the City's utility systems.